The Magneto bamboo mini cruiser is probably one of the most popular cruisers on Amazon right now.

-In fact it’s almost impossible to research longboards on Amazon without them popping up.
+In fact, it’s almost impossible to research longboards on Amazon without Magneto popping up.

 In this article, I'll go in-depth and do a magneto mini cruiser review to help you decide if it's right for you or not.